elaraproject/elara-handbook/book/admin/community-vision.md

 ## Safe

 No community can be a true community without its members feeling safe, and thus, we will take every measure to protect the community.
 It goes without saying that threatening, hostile, or intentionally hurtful acts will not be tolerated in the community.
-We ask that if any members have disagreements, they settle their differences through the Covenant Council rather than taking direct action themselves.
+We ask that if any members have disagreements, they settle their differences through the Charter Council rather than taking direct action themselves.
 If anyone feels unsafe in the community, they are free to anonymously speak to any of the members of the Varyë, and we will make sure to secure the community.